jorgeriera/OSM-Data-Case-Study/README.md

     return name
 ```
 ## Exploring Data
-The following section is an overview of the technical specificaitons of the Miami OSM dataset as well some findings from my data querying.
+The following section is an overview of the technical specifications of the Miami OSM dataset as well some findings from my data querying.

 ### File sizes
 ```